AI Governance

-How many AI tools process protected health information in your organization right now?
+How many AI tools process protected health information (PHI) in your organization right now?
 Not the ones your compliance team approved.
 All of them.
-The AI scribe your physicians adopted six months before anyone signed a BAA.
+The AI scribe your physicians adopted six months before anyone signed a Business Associate Agreement (BAA).
 The ChatGPT prompts your billing team uses to draft appeals.
 The ambient listening tool your telehealth provider embedded without notifying you.

 Five specific HIPAA AI violations appear in nearly every healthcare audit.
-Each carries penalties up to $2.067 million per violation category per year.
+Each carries penalties up to $2,190,294 per violation category per year (2026 inflation-adjusted figures effective January 28, 2026).
 Each originates from the same structural failure: AI adoption outpacing governance infrastructure.

 Violation 1: Missing BAAs with Shadow AI Tools

 The most frequent HIPAA AI violation starts with invisible adoption.
 Clinical staff, billing teams, and operations personnel deploy AI tools to summarize notes, draft communications, and reconcile records.
 None of these tools have a signed Business Associate Agreement.
-Every interaction involving protected health information triggers a violation of HIPAA’s BAA requirement [HIPAA 164.308(b)(1)].
+Use of these tools to process PHI without a BAA is an impermissible disclosure under 164.502(e); the underlying Business Associate contracts standard is at 164.308(b)(1).

 The Scale of Shadow AI in Healthcare